-Whether you call it e-health, digital health or connected health, the main objective is clear: to simplify and generalize the communication and sharing of medical data in order to improve the quality of treatment and optimize its cost.
-A simplification that will also allow the patient to be involved in following up their health," explains Frédéric Helding.
-“In the vast area of healthcare, Proximus sees itself as playing a key role by facilitating and standardizing data exchanges (both medical and non-medical) by automating and optimizing processes in the interests of efficiency and communication quality."
+“The main objective is clear: to simplify the communication and sharing of data in order to improve the quality of treatment and optimize its cost.
+A simplification that will also allow the patient to be involved in following up their health," explains Frédéric Helding, BDM Digital Transformation Healthcare at Proximus.

-Whether it is a question of hospital centers or nursing homes, putting all the data into a network will lead to an optimization of the processes and an efficiency that has never been achieved before.
-Fayçal Al Naassan: “Healthcare professionals must be freed from their administrative or technical tasks so that they can spend more time on patients and making medical practices safe.
-We have to tackle the emergence of the economic stakes associated with treating illnesses, so that we can accelerate the development of e-health.
-And that’s where we make a difference.”
-Frédéric: “Our technologies will help us to move towards real-time healthcare: knowing where to find connected objects and the people involved (patients, doctors, nurses, etc.), optimizing ambulance routes, communicating remotely with specialists ... and, above all, simplifying everyday actions.”
+Whether it is a question of hospital centers or nursing homes, healthcare professionals must be freed from their administrative or technical tasks so that they can spend more time on patients and making medical practices safe.
+“Our technologies will help us to move towards real-time healthcare: knowing where to find connected objects, optimizing ambulance routes, communicating remotely with specialists ... and, above all, simplifying everyday actions”, explains Frédéric.

-Choosing the right technologies to be implemented and securing data storage are a tall order.
+Choosing the right technologies to be implemented is a tall order.
 “We're focusing on the collection of patient information and the data provided by machines or connected objects.
 We know that within the framework of IoT, the real driver behind e-health is the data collected and what it tells us.
-We can expect a high growth in the number of connected objects in the next five years, which we estimate at approximately double what it is today.
-On the other hand, healthcare will be completely different, taking into account the reduction of time spent in hospital and healthcare shifting toward specialized institutions, or even care at home.
-Here, the issue of mobility for professionals is immediately obvious, just like the need for communication, multimedia collaborative methods and data exchange," Frédéric confirms.
+We can expect a high growth in the number of connected objects in the next five years, which we estimate at approximately double what it is today" Frédéric confirms.

 "The focus will be on smartphones: the user's personal and unique identification tool.
-The experience of professionals and patients must therefore be simplified thanks to solutions that are relatively or not at all intrusive.
+The experience must therefore be simplified thanks to solutions that are relatively or not at all intrusive.
 We can say goodbye to technological and organizational silos, and evolve towards real-time healthcare.
-The challenge is to make existing technologies converge to enable the development of new solutions.
-And in my opinion, the real finish line will be a sort of single platform, an ecosystem," Fayçal concludes.
+The challenge will be to make existing technologies converge to enable the development of new solutions."
+Frédéric concludes.

 News filtering by :